Wildflower (The Avalanches album): Background

 Between 2010 and 2012, Ariel Pink, Jennifer Herrema and Danny Brown revealed that they had worked with the Avalanches on new music, the latter mentioning a track named "Frank Sinatra".
 In December 2011, the band's Twitter page released lyrics to a new song, "The Stepkids".
 In 2012, the group released a track entitled "A Cowboy Overflow of the Heart" featuring musician David Berman, reading a poem he composed over music by the group.
 A year later, the Avalanches also released a remix of Hunters & Collectors' first single "Talking to a Stranger" (1982).
 During this era, they also devoted a large amount of time working on the score to King Kong, a 2013 theater production which took two years to produce.
 In the end, only a 25-second track by the group was used in the final production.
 Later, they worked on a psychedelic animation project that was going to be a "hip hop version of Yellow Submarine".
 It was to be a feature-length animated movie released under the Avalanches' name along with an album.
 The animation was being produced in a classic cel animation style by an artist in South Korea, drawing influences from 1960s Japanese pop art.
 It was being funded privately but the money fell through two years into production and the project was never finished.
-The Wildflower track "The Noisy Eater" features remains of the project.
+The Wildflower track "The Noisy Eater" features some remains of the project.
 Through the projects and collaborations over the years, the group had collected enough music which could be combined into a new album, marking a similar process to how Since I Left You was built.

 All former Avalanches members, with the exception of Chater and Di Blasi, had left the group by 2014.
 Darren Seltmann, one of the co-founders and co-producers on Since I Left You, had left the group around 2006 to focus on raising a family.
 In regard to the band's second album, Modular stated in February 2014, "Album sounds awesome, but there's no dates or anything planned.
 The official line is 'stay tuned.'"
 In June 2014, Jennifer Herrema mentioned Chater had written to her stating "their album was gonna be done in three weeks".
 The band's official Facebook page was later updated in 2015, listing James Dela Cruz as a member of the band once again.